Cyber-Chic/happycat/README.md

 4.  **PLAY!:** Open your customized game in Firefox to play!
 <img width="1181" height="655" alt="Screenshot 2025-08-20 121546" src="https://github.com/user-attachments/assets/c444ab67-a86c-4c4a-b87b-d2699bd52e10" />

-## Local Save Disclaimer

-**IMPORTANT!**

-* **TROUBLE SHOOTING:** If **Happy Cat** does not run properly check your settings or try running your game in different browser.<br>
-* **STORAGE:** This game utilizes local save functionality, meaning your progress is stored directly on your computer.
-If you delete the game files or the specific save file, your progress will be lost and cannot be recovered.
-Back up your save file periodically if your progress is critical.

 ## Technologies Used

 *   **HTML5**